-In order to compensate the initial absence of capital the company has to retain a quarter of its annual profit until it has accumulated the minimum shareholder capital of an ordinary GmbH (which is EUR 25,000).
+The Mini-GmbH is a private limited liability company with a minimum capital of less than EUR 25,000.
+In order to compensate the initial absence of capital, the company has to retain a quarter of its annual profit until it has accumulated the minimum shareholder capital of an ordinary GmbH (i.e. EUR 25,000).
 The accumulated capital can then be converted into share capital and the Mini-GmbH altered into a standard GmbH.